ungermate/ungermate.github.io/adversarialImages.md

      Differentiates between Chihuahuas and muffins (in some cases it's harder than you'd think) based on <a href="https://www.kaggle.com/datasets/samuelcortinhas/muffin-vs-chihuahua-image-classification">this dataset</a> with around 97% accuracy.

 2. Resnet18 - multiclass
-      Can label images belonging to 10 classes of animals (horse, elephand, spider...) based on <a href="https://www.kaggle.com/datasets/alessiocorrado99/animals10">this dataset</a> with an accuracy of 90%.
+      Can label images belonging to 10 classes of animals (horse, elephant, spider...) based on <a href="https://www.kaggle.com/datasets/alessiocorrado99/animals10">this dataset</a> with an accuracy of 90%.

 <br>